 Uni-track students requesting to exceed eight units of academic credit in a given semester/term must contact Dolores Vezzolini, Program Coordinator, at 559.278.0418 or via email at email@example.com.
 Requests will be reviewed on a case by case basis.

 Fees are $40 per course.

 Please understand that if you register for a Uni-track course and you decide to drop the course at your high school you must also drop the course through Fresno State within the appropriate deadlines and follow the appropriate drop procedures established by CGE.
 Retroactive Withdrawals will only be considered for circumstances that arise beyond a student's control.

 Uni-track courses can be dropped on-line by accessing your student account through http://my.fresnostate.edu.
 If your name appears on your Uni-track instructor's final grade roster, then you have not dropped the course.

-If your high school offers articulated courses with Fresno State, please check with your instructor on how you can register and pay for your fees online.
+If your high school offers articulated courses with Fresno State, please check with your teacher on how you can register and pay your fees online.

 For more information, please contact: